cdcarter/cdcarter.github.com/_posts/2015-08-30-getting-started-with-sf1.md

 ### Build a Compact Layout

 Once you're there, you'll notice there is just a system default.
 We want to create a new compact layout for our Patron Contacts.
 Just hit new, give it a name, and start dragging fields over.
 You'll notice you can add more than just 3 fields after the name.
 Only the first three will show up in the mobile app.
+Compact Layouts are used in related lists too, where more than three fields can show, but on the top of the record page?
+Just three.

 In this case, "This FY" is a formula field to display their annual giving nicely, and "Member Type" is a formula that shows the right badge for a contact.
 If you're a PatronManager client, you can reach out to your client administrator to create these badges.
 You can also read about [how to do it yourself in this article](https://powerofus.force.com/articles/Resource/Adding-Badges-to-Contact-Records) from Caroline Renard.